DefectDojo/django-DefectDojo/docs/content/en/integrations/notifications.md

 System notification settings (scope: system) describe the sending of notifications to superadmins.
 User notification settings (scope: personal) describe sending notifications to the specific user.

 However, there is a specific use-case when the user decides to disable notifications (to decrease noise) but the system setting is used to override this behavior.
-These overrides apply only to `user_mentioned` and `review_requested`.
+These overrides apply only to `user_mentioned` and `review_requested` by default.

 The scope of this setting is customizable (see environmental variable `DD_NOTIFICATIONS_SYSTEM_LEVEL_TRUMP`).